Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

 \subsection{Joint Embedding}

 \textbf{Datasets.} The training data of this task are basically the same as the modality prediction task.
 Moreover, data from different modalities are already aligned.
-Additionally, cell type labels are provided in the training phase, while test data consist of all the train cells and unseen test cells but are not along with cell type labels.
+Regarding the complementary data, there are two settings for this task.
+In the 'online' setting, the only data is features of two modalities.
+Meanwhile, in the 'pre-trained' setting, any external knowledge is acceptable.
+In this paper, we follow the second setting (i.e. pre-trained setting) and we only compare our results with other pre-trained models.
+Generally speaking, pre-trained models obtain better performance than online models.
+In our experiments, cell type labels are provided in the training phase, while test data consist of all the train cells and unseen test cells but are not along with cell type labels.

-\textbf{Settings and Parameters.} Considering that the input in this task is very similar to modality matching, we follow Section~\ref{setting:match} to decouple our graph neural networks model.
+\textbf{Settings and Parameters.} Considering that the input in this task is similar to modality matching, we followed settings in Section~\ref{setting:match}.

 \textbf{Baselines.} We briefly describe the other three models in Table~\ref{task3lb}: (1) {Baseline}, a concatenation of PCA results of two modalities.
-(2) {JAE}, an auto-encoder model that incorporates extra supervision (cell annotations).
-(3) {GLUE}, an auto-encoder model guided by an external knowledge graph.
+(2) {Amateur (JAE)}, the official winner, an auto-encoder model that incorporates extra supervision (cell annotations).
+The model is adapted from scDEC~\cite{liu2021simultaneous}.
+(3) {GLUE~\cite{cao2022multi}}, an auto-encoder model guided by an external knowledge graph.

 \textbf{Results.} As shown in Table~\ref{task3lb}, our \method{} significantly outperforms the other two models in GEX-ADT joint embedding task, with an improvement over 0.1 according to the average metric.